64Terabytes/addons/README.md

-# Example Home Assistant add-on repository
+# 64Terabytes Home Assistant add-on repository

 <!-- This repository can be used as a "blueprint" for add-on development to help you get started.